 Melba home prices are not only among the most expensive in Idaho, but Melba real estate also consistently ranks among the most expensive in America.

-Melba is a blue-collar town, with 51.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Melba, you'll notice that it is more blue-collar than most other communities in America.
+51.05% of Melba’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Melba is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Melba who work in office and administrative support (14.23%), farm management occupations (7.53%), and food service (6.69%).

-Melba’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Melba’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Melba, however, is that residents on average have to contend with a long commute, spending on average 37.55 minutes every day commuting to work.